vaidehidhr/docker-build-golang/README.md

 docker push $X_USERNAME/docker-build-golang
 ```

-# Build, run, test and push the image using Wercker
+# Build, run, test and push an image using Wercker

 Now let's use Wercker to do the same thing.
 Wercker will build an image using the same Dockerfile, run and test the new image, and push it to the image registry.